 Here’s what you’ll need to make an “almost perfect” Kimchi Grilled Cheese sandwich:

-- Kewpie mayo: this Japanese-style mayonnaise is tangy with umami (savory) flavor.
-Use it instead of butter to achieve the perfect sear when toasting your kimchi grilled cheese
+- Kewpie mayo.
+This Japanese-style mayonnaise is tangy with umami (savory) flavor.
+Use it instead of butter to achieve the perfect sear when toasting your kimchi grilled cheese.

 If you can’t find or don’t have kewpie mayo, no worries!
 Just use regular, full-fat mayonnaise.
 Skip the light or “lite” stuff which has a higher water content and can make your sandwich very soggy.